oeed/CraftOS-Standards/File-Formats/text/log.md

 [23:27][INFO]: User(testuser) entered wrong password
 [23:28][INFO]: User(testuser) logged in Succesfully
 [23:29][SEVERE]: Desktop could not be generated, falling back to text mode [23:30][CRITICAL]: Fallback failed!
-TestOS has crashed, this is the crash report: (also saved to cras-report.txt) [23:30][CRITICAL]: failed to call displayTerminal() in kernel.lua, syntax error on line 274 [23:30][CRITICAL]: desktopFail() in display.lib tried calling _G[ kernel.lua ].displayTerminal()
+TestOS has crashed, this is the crash report: (also saved to crash-report.txt) [23:30][CRITICAL]: failed to call displayTerminal() in kernel.lua, syntax error on line 274 [23:30][CRITICAL]: desktopFail() in display.lib tried calling _G[ kernel.lua ].displayTerminal()
 ```